mbrooker/mbrooker-blog/_posts/2014-07-04-iostat-pct.md

                  avgqu-sz   await r_await w_await  svctm  %util
                     15.27    0.21    0.21    0.00   0.01 100.00

-Both of these lines are from the same device (a [Samsung 840 EVO](http://www.samsung.com/global/business/semiconductor/minisite/SSD/global/html/about/SSD840EVO.html) SSD), and both are from read-only 4kB random read loads.
-What differs here is the level parallelism: in the first load the mean queue depth is only 0.78, and in the second it's 15.27.
+Both of these lines are from the same device (a [Samsung 840 EVO](http://www.samsung.com/global/business/semiconductor/minisite/SSD/global/html/about/SSD840EVO.html) SSD), and both are from read-only 4kB random loads.
+What differs here is the level of parallelism: in the first load the mean queue depth is only 0.78, and in the second it's 15.27.
 Same pattern, more threads.

-The first problem we run into with this output is the *svctm* field, widely taken to mean *the amount of time an operation takes*.
+The first problem we run into with this output is the *svctm* field, widely taken to be *the average amount of time an operation takes*.
 The iostat man page describes it as:

 > The average service time (in milliseconds) for I/O requests that were issued to the device.